chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 ## Inline

+- What are `inline` elements?
+  - Inline elements can be nested inside other inline elements, as well as block-level elements.
+However, all content must ultimately be contained within the body element or a block-level element.

 - **An `inline` element** only takes up as much width as its content requires and does not start on a new line.
   - Examples of inline elements include `<span>`, `<a>`, and `<img>`.
 - [Inline elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Inline_elements) provide a small bit of semantic meaning to content; browsers use this to alter the way they display small sections of text, which, in turn, helps the reader spot specific items with ease.